 - Email address - Email address which can be used to contact you by the users.

-- Website (Optional) - URL to the website of yours.
+- Website (Optional) - URL to your website.

 - External marketing - I recommend leaving the box ticked if you want your application to be advertised outside of Google Play.